-The following table represents the number of meetings and actions taken by written consent of the Board and the Committees in 2022:
+The following table represents the number of meetings and actions taken by written consent of the Board and the Committees in 2023:

 Action by

 Meetings Held Written Consent

-Board 4 4
+Board 5 2

 Audit Committee 5 1

-Compensation Committee 5 2
+Compensation Committee 4 2

-Governance and Stockholder Relations Committee 2 -
+Governance and Stockholder Relations Committee 3 1

-Risk Oversight Committee 5 -
+Risk Oversight Committee 3

-All current directors attended at least 75% of the total number of meetings of the Board and Committees on which each served held during the period he or she served in 2022.
+With the exception of Mr. Menard, all current directors attended at least 75% of the total number of meetings of the Board and Committees on which each served held during the period he or she served in 2023.

 It is the policy of the Company to require Board members to attend the annual meetings of stockholders, if practicable.
-Each director attended the 2022 annual meeting of stockholders.
+Each director at the time, except Mr. Menard, attended the 2023 annual meeting of stockholders.